yeshua453/website/docs/controls/dragtarget.md

 ### `on_accept`

-Fires when the user does drop the draggable on top of the drag target (and the drag target is in the same `group` with draggable). `data` field of event details contains ID of draggable control.
-Use `page.get_control(id)` to retrieve Control reference by its ID.
+Fires when the user does drop the draggable on top of the drag target (and the drag target is in the same `group` with draggable).
+Event handler argument is an instance of `DragTargetAcceptEvent` class with the following fields:

+* `src_id` - unique control ID of draggable.
+* `x` - x component of the global position when the specific pointer event occurred on the draggable.
+* `y` - y component of the global position when the specific pointer event occurred on the draggable.

+Use `page.get_control(e.src_id)` to retrieve Control reference by its ID.

 ### `on_leave`